junxit/us-congress-bills-115/bill.md

     >   - **(E)** the contracting officer has notified the Administration of the intent to make such award and requested that the Administration determine the concern’s eligibility for award; and
     >   - **(F)** the Administration has determined that such concern is eligible for award.

+- **(d)** *Elimination of the inclusion of option years in the award price for contracts* Section 8 of the Small Business Act (15 U.S.C.
+637) is amended by striking “(including options)” each place such term appears.

 ## § 3.
 SBA certification program notification

 The Administrator of the Small Business Administration shall notify the Committee on Small Business of the House of Representatives and the Committee on Small Business and Entrepreneurship of the Senate when the Administrator has implemented each of the following: